Easy Chicken Lo Mein

 • Difficulty level: Easy

-• Serving suggestions: Serve with garlic bread or a roll, steamed vegetables, egg rolls, or a side salad.
+• Serving suggestions: Serve with garlic bread, steamed vegetables, egg rolls, or a side salad

 This Chicken Lo Mein pairs perfectly with my Crispy Sweet Chili Beef for a full meal.

-This meal was inspired by Diethood - We used chicken breast instead of thighs, garlic powder instead of minced garlic, chicken broth instead of stock, and we didn't use any cabbage, toasted sesame oil, carrots, or green onions.
+This meal was inspired by Diethood.
+We made a few changes to fit our taste and pantry — we used chicken breast instead of thighs, garlic powder instead of minced garlic, chicken broth instead of stock, and we skipped the cabbage, toasted sesame oil, carrots, and green onions.

 Feel free to customize this recipe to your liking.
-You can swap out chicken for shrimp or tofu.
-You can also add green onions.
-If you like spice, you can add crushed red peppers or cayenne pepper for an extra kick.
+You can swap out the chicken for shrimp or tofu.
+You can also add green onions or a splash of toasted sesame oil.
+If you like spice, add crushed red pepper flakes or cayenne pepper for an extra kick!

 *This post contains affiliate links.
 I may receive a small commission if you purchase using any of my links.
 For more information, please read our Privacy Policy and Terms of Service.

-• 2-4 boneless, skinless chicken breast, cubed (you can also replace with boneless, skinless, chicken thighs for a juicier chicken)
+• 2–4 boneless, skinless chicken breasts, cubed (or use thighs for a juicier result)

 • 3 tbsp soy sauce